CARS.COM — Buying a new car is a major investment, but it can be a sound one. Used cars have some inherent drawbacks that you'll need to consider.

-If a dealer search comes up empty, and you have to special-order the vehicle, be aware that this will take time and could cost you more than buying a vehicle directly off the lot.
-Because a dealer is more motivated to sell the cars already sitting on his lot, you will have lost a negotiating tool.
-In addition, your special order likely won't be eligible for rebates, low-interest financing or other incentives.
-Perks are hefty these days and can run to $5,000.
+If a dealer search comes up empty and you have to special-order the vehicle, be aware that this will take time and could cost you more than buying a vehicle directly off the lot.
+Because a dealer is more motivated to sell the cars already sitting on their lot, you will have lost a negotiating tool.
+Additionally, your special order likely won't be eligible for rebates, low-interest financing or other incentives.
+Perks are hefty these days and can run up to around $5,000.
 Advertised specials typically cover only the vehicles in dealer stock.
 If you want a popular model, be prepared to wait.
-Cars in high demand fly off lots as quickly as they arrive, and a dealer may even have a list of customers waiting for the arrival of a popular vehicle.
+Cars in high demand fly off lots as quickly as they arrive and a dealer may even have a list of customers waiting for the arrival of a popular vehicle.
 Get in line.

 If you want to special-order, you'll likely be limited to domestic manufacturers.
 Import manufacturers generally don't make special ordering widely available, if at all, because of the long pipeline to assembly plants overseas.

 Depreciation is usually a reason to buy used instead of new, but vehicles in high demand will have a higher value.
 For instance, new vehicles that sell for more than the dealer's list price suggest stronger resale values and less depreciation.
 Certain brands have lower depreciation and stronger resale values because of their quality and reliability records.

 While depreciation may not matter initially to you, it will have an impact when it comes time to trade in your vehicle, so it's worth considering when you buy a new car.